 Health is wealth and in the current era of preventive medicine, women shouldn’t wait for a problem to consult a specialist.
 The anxiety, fear or shyness associated with visits to a gynaecologist are increased by misinformation obtained from the internet and relating to other peoples’ experiences.
+That’s why we’ve put together a manual on going to the gynaecologist!

-So, let’s break it down for you and answer some common questions!
+Let’s break it down for you and answer some common questions!

-How should I approach a visit?
+How should I approach a visit to the gynaecologist?

 When should I visit a gynaecologist?